abdums/Tic-Tac-Toe/README.md

+# **Tic Tac Toe Python Game**

-This is a python game where you can select if you wanna play with your friend or the computer which uses the minimax algorithm to make it's decisions.
+This Python game allows you to play Tic Tac Toe either against a friend or against the computer, which employs the minimax algorithm to make its decisions.

+## **Features**

+- Choose between playing with a friend or against the computer.
+- The computer AI utilizes the minimax algorithm, providing a challenging opponent.
-To my surprise the game is most challenging and fun when you are trying to tie with the computer ;), what a funny fun side effect.
+- Surprisingly, the game is most challenging and fun when attempting to achieve a tie with the computer!

+## **How to Play**

+### **Visual Studio Code (VSCode)**

+Press the "Run Python Code" button in VSCode.

+### **Terminal**

+Make sure mainscreen.py is present in your directory.
+You can verify this by running the ls command in your terminal.
+Execute the game by running the following command: python mainscreen.py

+## **Enjoy the Game!**

+Have fun playing Tic Tac Toe!
+Whether you're challenging a friend or testing your skills against the computer, may you experience the thrill of victory or the satisfaction of a well-earned tie.